chromatone/chromatone.center/academy/centers/phuket/mgm/index.md

 ---
 title: Music Geeks Meetups
-subtitle: Weekly gatherings to jam, share and create music visually
+description: Weekly gatherings to jam, share and create music visually
 ---

 Every Thursday at Pirate Bay we have a Music Geeks Meetup.
 Everyone, who is interested in any way of music, can come and share their passions with other curious people.
 We jam some grooves, share some ideas and thoughts and then try to combine all that into some creative output like a performance, a recording, a music instrument, or a whole setup of them.